tinuva/SDRPlusPlusBrown/docs/index.md

   * single-button save of the audio recording of your QSO (wav file) up to 3 minutes long.
   * spotted/worked callsigns are displayed on the fft (frequency manager - temporary records)
 * Saving of zoom parameters between sessions
+* Experimental voice control (use Brown Audio Source) - probably will run out of tokens (hardcoded key for now).
 * Mouse wheel support on the sliders
 * Optimized FFT on Macos using vDSP in Accelerate framework
 * Unicode support in fonts (Cyrillic), filenames and installation path (UTF-8), on Windows, too.
 * For Airspy HF+, added Fill-In option which cuts edge sides of the spectrum which are attenuated (low passed) by hardware.
 * When replaying WAV file, shows the timestamp, matching the factual time of the recording.
 Also, File replayer support in client-server mode.
 * [KiwiSDR support](#kiwisdr-support) (12 KHz bandwidth)
 * [Multiple output audio devices support](#multiple-output-audio-devices-support).
-Also, possibility to output to the left or right channel only.
+Also, possibility to output to the left or right channel only. (use Brown Audio Source)
 * Android Audio Device selection (bluetooth/external headset supported in QSO).
 * [More display scaling factors](#more-display-scaling-factors).
 Android: Forced landscape mode, thicker sliders.
 * [Bandwidth change slider](#bandwidth-slider) to easily edit bandwidth on touch devices.